ularc/user-docs/accounts_and_support/index.rst

 Request an account
 ###################

-Please review the following instructions carefully.
+Before requesting an account, please read :ref:`our usage agreement for the LARCC system <usage-agreemet>`.
-**Each applicant must log in and complete their own account request using their unique ULINK account**.
+If you agree with the terms, then review the following instructions carefully.
+Keep in mind that **each applicant must log in and complete their own account request using their unique ULINK account**.

 **To obtain an account, you must either be a faculty member or be affiliated with a faculty-led research project**.